I have decided to create a subscription for my volatility trading strategy.

 What is the strategy’s edge?

 In two words: risk management.
-Essentially, there are a few separate criteria to select an investment, and the system spends a not-insignificant time with no exposure when some of these criteria provide contradictory signals.
+Essentially, there are a few separate criteria to select an investment, and the system spends a not-insignificant time with no exposure when some of these criteria contradict each other.
 Furthermore, the system uses disciplined methodologies in its construction in order to avoid unnecessary free parameters, and to keep the strategy as parsimonious as possible.

 Do you trade your own capital with this strategy?